diimallya/swe-local-execution-guide/README.md

 This command will provision resources in mentioned cluster.

-The mentioend git repo will be populated with all requried argocd and payload yamls and in OpenShift cluster we can verfiy openshift-giops, sealed-secrets, openshift-piplines etc namespaces getting created and then requried operators getting installed.
+The mentioned git repoository will be populated with all requried argocd config yamls and payload yamls and in OpenShift cluster we can verfiy openshift-giops, sealed-secrets, openshift-piplines etc namespaces getting created and then requried operators getting installed.

-Details like argocd password can be found test/stages/.tmp/argocd-password.val etc.
+Details like argocd password can be found in file `test/stages/.tmp/argocd-password.val` etc.

 ## Cleaning